 You put your house on the market and the first buyer to show interest turns up with a slickly dressed companion, their suit and shoes outshining your freshly washed floors.
 You watch the pair wander through your home pointing out all the flaws and talking to each other in hushed tones.
-And all the while you wonder, who is this poised companion making you feel so uneasy?
+And all the while you wonder, who is this poised person making you feel so uneasy?

 Quite often, buyers don’t have the time to research and find their own properties or they choose to draw from the experience and knowledge of a buyer’s advocate.